acytsou/Ship-Hull-Section-Property-Calculator/README.md

 No MATLAB license is required.

-MATLAB Runtime may be required (need to confirm).
+MATLAB Runtime is required (Should automatlly have the exectuable download MATLAB Runtime if needed on the end user's computer, need to confirm).

 ## Developed MATLAB Version